Update: Medicare telehealth payment policies

 Interprofessional consults (may be useful in the hospital setting)

 These are not officially part of telehealth, but some groups are using them now in the hospital, so that fewer physicians see each patient in the hospital.
 They allow a consultant to do a time-based chart review and provide a verbal and written report back to the requesting clinician without seeing the patient.

 Telehealth place of service and modifier for Commercial Payers

 The place of service for telemedicine is 02.

-CPT added modifier 95 to the CPT book in 2017.
-Medicare does not require it, but some payers will.
+CPT ® added modifier 95 to the CPT book in 2017.
+Medicare now requires it for telehealth, and many commercial payers do, as well.
 Experienced coders, billers, and administrators know that it is too much to hope that all of the payers will want claims to be submitted in the same way.
-Some payers do want modifier 95 on telehealth claims.

 Modifier -95 Synchronous Telemedicine Service Rendered Via a Real-Time Interactive Audio and Video Telecommunications System: Synchronous telemedicine service is defined as a real-time interaction between a physician or other qualified health care professional and a patient who is located at a distant site from the physician or other qualified health care professional.